Home | Building Codes | Tax Credits | Energy Audits | Energy Conservation Resources

 Many home and small business energy investments are eligible for state and federal tax incentives.
 And some utilities offer rebates for certain energy upgrades.
 And of course the present is always a good time to invest in energy conservation and renewable energy.

 These renewable energy projects at the federal level include 30 percent of qualified investments being eligible, with uncapped credits for federal taxes expected to continue through 2019.
-And, of course, all credits are subtracted from net taxes owed.
+The credit decreases in 2020 and will eventually expire in 2021.
+Of course, all credits are subtracted from net taxes owed.

 Energy Efficiency Tax Credit Fact Sheets